 — Acts 7:57-8:3 NLT

 The leaders of the Jewish people murdered Stephen by stoning.
 They had asked the Romans to crucify Jesus.
 As Stephen died, he saw Jesus in his glory at the right hand of the Father.
 Rather than cursing or condemning his executioners, Stephen followed the example of his Savior, Jesus.
 He asked God to forgive those who were killing him.
 Again, similar to Jesus, he placed his spirit and his eternal future into the hands of the Lord Jesus, whom he served.
-Little did anyone outside the throne room of heaven know, but one of the people consenting to Stephen's death would be impacted dramatically, Saul of Tarsus.
-Saul later had his life rerouted completely on the road to Damascus where he met the resurrected Jesus.
-After turning his life to Jesus, Saul (whom we usually call Paul) became the missionary who fulfilled the promise of reaching the Gentiles, a promise that was re-ignited by Stephen's martyrdom (Acts 9:6-11, 20:17-21).
+Little did anyone outside the throne room of heaven know, but one of the people consenting to Stephen's death would be impacted dramatically; that person was Saul of Tarsus.
+Saul later had his life rerouted completely when he was on the road to Damascus where he met the resurrected Jesus (Acts 9:3-11).
+After turning his life over to Jesus, Saul (whom we usually call Paul) became the missionary who fulfilled the promise of reaching the Gentiles, a promise that was re-ignited by Stephen's martyrdom (Acts 22:17-21).
 Jesus' death opened the door for many Jewish people to come to Christ.
 Stephen's death led to Samaritans and Gentiles becoming followers of Jesus.
 Rather than stomping out the embers of the Good News message of Jesus, those early persecutors ignited a flame of hope and life that still is alive today.

 O LORD, use me to be a torchbearer who shares the flame of hope with the world through the Good News of Jesus.
 Amen.